MediaComem/comem-archidep/ex/fibscale-deployment.md

 WantedBy=multi-user.target
 ```

-To take these changes into account, reload the Systemd configuration and start
+To take these changes into account, reload the systemd configuration and start
 the `fibscales.target` group again (no need to restart it):

 ```bash